 As with all new products, the market determines the value.
 Our objective is to gain market acceptance of this new product concept as we develop a new product category.
 Despite our product's exciting benefits, it will take time to change this longstanding treatment paradigm and develop this new market.
 It will take time for the market to understand, evaluate, implement and adapt to the use and benefits of Re-Tain®.
 Based on consultations with industry experts and key opinion leaders, we have opted to carefully control the launch of this novel product over the first eighteen to twenty-four months after FDA approval, as we seek to transform the way that mastitis is treated in the dairy industry over the long term.
 Our goal is to help early adopters select treatment candidates, develop easy to use protocols, optimize treatment results and realize a positive return on their investment.
-We intend to limit initial distribution of Re-Tain® to a level that enables our sales team to select the optimal dairy farms at which to introduce Re-Tain® and to limit the initial numbers of participating farms so that the desired levels of support and guidance relating to effective usage of Re-Tain® can be provided with our available resources.
-Our overarching objective is to minimize the risk of early stage unsatisfactory outcomes that could harm the longer term prospects and market acceptance of Re-Tain®.
-This strategy is also intended to reduce the amount of inventory that we would need to build at risk before regulatory approval is achieved, as well as reduce the amount of cash we would need to spend to purchase inventory from our contract manufacturer before our in-house aseptic filling services are approved by the FDA.
+We intend to limit initial distribution of Re-Tain® to a level that enables our sales team to select the optimal dairy farms at which to introduce Re-Tain® and to limit the initial number of participating farms so that the desired levels of support and guidance relating to effective usage of Re-Tain® can be provided with our available resources.
+We recognize that it will be important to manage expectations from the producer to the milk processor because it is possible that processors may express reservations with regards to the zero milk discard claim.
+This controlled launch strategy is also intended to reduce the amount of inventory that we would need to build at risk before regulatory approval is achieved, as well as reduce the amount of cash we would need to spend to purchase inventory from our contract manufacturer before our in-house aseptic filling services are approved by the FDA.
 This strategic choice means that we have elected not to pursue an alternative strategy that might have maximized short-term, initial sales quickly through a mass market approach where we provide product to distribution and let them sell it to as many farms as possible.
 While we are dedicated to increasing our sales revenue, we must consider the damage a mass market strategy could cause to the long-term value of the product.
 We have seen products sold by much larger companies that were substantially damaged by such failed market launch strategies.
 We continue to develop detailed launch plans, focusing on the readiness of dairy operators to successfully introduce Re-Tain® to their herds.
 We believe that these prudent steps, while potentially leading to lower initial Re-Tain® revenues, may create a smooth and successful launch and could safeguard the longer term performance of our investment in Re-Tain®.
 We also believe that the operational adjustments and accommodations that dairy farmers will need to make to effectively use Re-Tain® and avoid the potential problems described under PART II: OTHER INFORMATION, ITEM 1A - RISK FACTORS, "Product Risks", to this Quarterly Report will not be so burdensome as to deter its adoption and usage.
-Our overarching objective is to minimize the risk of early-stage unsatisfactory outcomes that could harm the longer-term prospects and market acceptance of Re-Tain[®].
+Our overarching objective is to minimize the risk of early-stage unsatisfactory outcomes that could harm the longer-term prospects and market acceptance of Re-Tain®.